Jonathan2251/lbd/source/llvmstructure.rst

 let llvm backend compiler engineers to define the transformation for llvm IR and the machine instructions of their CPUs.
-In frontend, compiler development tools provide the "Parser Generator" for compiler development; in backend, they provide the "Machine Code Generator" for development, as the following figures.
+In frontend, compiler development tools provide the "Parser Generator" for compiler development; in backend, they provide the "Machine Code Generator" for development, as :numref:`llvmstructure_frontendTblGen` and :numref:`llvmstructure_llvmTblGen`.

+.. _llvmstructure_frontendTblGen:
 .. graphviz:: ../Fig/llvmstructure/frontendTblGen.gv
+  :caption: Front TableGen Flow

+.. _llvmstructure_llvmTblGen:
 .. graphviz:: ../Fig/llvmstructure/llvmTblGen.gv
+  :caption: llvm TableGen Flow

 Since the c++'s grammar is more context-sensitive than context-free, llvm